-- Crushing hazard of hand-keep bystanders a safe distance away from the machine. - 2.
-Crushing hazard of foot-keep bystanders a safe distance away from the machine.
+- 1. Crushing hazard of hand-keep bystanders away. - 2.
+Crushing hazard of foot-keep bystanders away.

-Thrown object hazard-keep bystanders a safe distance away from the machine.
+Thrown object hazard-keep bystanders away from the machine.

 1. Warning-do not touch the hot surface.

 - 1. Push forward to lower the stump grinder. - 2.
 Move right to move the stump grinder to the right. - 3.
 Pull back to raise the stump grinder. - 4.
 Move left to move the stump grinder to the left.